Host your Minecraft server on BisectHosting - get 25% off your first month with code MODRINTH.

 Performance-enhancing mods like Sodium, Lithium, Ferrite Core, and Starlight are recommended due to the amount of resources Big Globe demands by default.
 Note however that mods which aim to improve worldgen speed (for example C2ME) are NOT recommended, because Big Globe already has concurrency built-in to its chunk generator.

-Distant Horizons is recommended in order to see terrain far away.
+Distant Horizons or Voxy is recommended in order to see terrain far away.
 This can make it easier to find mountains, mega trees, cold areas, hot areas, cliffs, etc... at a distance, which in turn makes it easier to collect resources, as some resources only spawn in certain areas.

 External resources